lmmqxyx404/Learning_Note/vim.md

 escape(ESC)  alter the mode
+h j k l means different arrows
+## delete lines or characters
-h j k l means different arrows d$ delete the character from the cursor to the tail of the line. d0 delete the character from the cursor to the head of the line. d means delete the content and copy the content to clip y$ y0 yy the same function like delete, But this command means duplicate p paste the data on the next line
+d$ delete the character from the cursor to the tail of the line. d0 delete the character from the cursor to the head of the line. d means delete the content and copy the content to clip number+dd delete multiple lines. x can delete a character.

+## duplicate the lines
+y$ y0 yy the same function like delete, But this command means duplicate p paste the data on the next line
 J connect the cursor with the next line(pay attention that J is capital)